-1. Romance scams resulted in losses of over $300 million in the US in 2020
+1. Romance scams resulted in losses of over $1.3 billion in the US in 2022

-Data from the Federal Trade Commission (FTC) shows that in the US, romance scams result in higher losses than any other type of scam.
-Victims lost $201 million to these types of scams in 2019, which was a whopping 40 percent increase over 2018, and more than a six-fold increase from 2015.
+Data from the Federal Trade Commission (FTC) shows that in the US, romance scams are one of the most profitable ventures for scammers.
+Victims lost $1.3 million to these types of scams in both 2021 and 2022, which was a whopping 78 percent increase over 2020.

 2. Canadian romance scam victims lost more than $50 million in 2021

-The Royal Canadian Mounted Police (RCMP) reported almost 1,000 romance scam complaints in 2021, up a quarter in just two years.
-These included reports from 682 victims who lost a total of $19 million, an average of $28,000 per victim.
-While this number is significant, it is down from the 2018 figure of $22.5 million.
-That year, 760 victims lost an average of $30,000 each.
+The Royal Canadian Mounted Police (RCMP) reported almost 1,249 romance scam complaints in 2021, up a quarter in just two years.
+These included reports from 925 victims who lost a total of $50 million, an average of $54,000 per victim.

 3. Australians lost at least $568 million to scams in 2022